corvudev/corvu/packages/solid-prevent-scroll/README.md

 ```

 ## Further Reading
-This utility is a re-export of the `createPreventScroll` function from [corvu](https://corvu.dev).
-For more information, see [Prevent Scroll](https://corvu.dev/docs/utilities/prevent-scroll) in the corvu docs.
+This utility is from the maintainers of [corvu](https://corvu.dev), a collection of unstyled, accessible and customizable UI primitives for SolidJS.
+It is also documented in the corvu docs under [Prevent Scroll](https://corvu.dev/docs/utilities/prevent-scroll).